 1. Trim broccoli so each piece is about 2 inches long, then cut through stem and pull apart to make each piece about 1 inch wide.

-2. Measure out the pine nuts and grated Parmesan so it’s ready to go.
+2. Measure out pine nuts and grated Parmesan.

-3. You also need 4 thinly sliced garlic cloves, which I missed taking a photo of!
+3. You need 4 thinly sliced garlic cloves if you’re using that, which I missed taking a photo of!

 4. Heat a large non-stick frying pan over medium-high heat, add pine nuts, and cook 1-2 minutes, until barely starting to color.